-However may also find it in skin care products, essential oils, and perfume, although we're solely focusing on it as a supplement in this article.
+However, you may also find it in skin care products, top multivitamin tablets, essential oils, and perfume, although we're solely focusing on it as a supplement in this article.

 So, if you're looking to give bitter orange capsules a try, like PrimaForce's Syneburn Supplement, or you're after a powdered alternative, like Redwells Premium Supplements Citrus Aurantium, then we've got you covered right here.